harshkumar1/sthaan/api/README.md

 ---

 ### 6. **Associate Sthaan ID with User ID**

+- [ ] TODO: Relook at this API.
+What is the response when associated Sthaan Id is not there.

 **Description**: This API links the generated Sthaan ID to the User ID for future address retrieval.